Apply Here

 54%of apprenticeships are Higher or Degree level.
 (20% nationally)

-We aim for all of our 6th form students to embark on the next stage in their education: an apprenticeship or university.
+We aim for all of our 6th form students to embark on the next stage in their education whether it is an apprenticeship, going to university or going straight into a full time or part time job.

 We help students consider the advantages and disadvantages of each choice and what would be most beneficial for their desired career paths.